CleLec/HOVS17/readme.md

 `01_analysis.R` for main analyses.
 `02_analysis_mi.R` for measurement invariance analyses.

+This will re-generate the results already stored in  `01_results/all_results.Rdata` and `01_results/mi_results.Rdata`.
+Alternatively, you can skip this step and start with the results already stored there.
+In this case, proceed to step 5.

 ###  5. Generate Figures and Tables
 Run the code chunks in preprint.Rmd for figures and tables as reported in the `preprint.Rmd` and `appendix.Rmd` for additional content reported in the supplementary online material.
+Note that the final accepted manuscript underwent some changes (substantial textual changes, omitting the EFA results, and more) during the revision, such that `preprint.Rmd` is not identical with the final accepted manuscript.

 ### 6. Contact Information